 With the rollout of Serve, Postmates enters a lucrative autonomous delivery market filled with well-funded startups like Marble, Starship Technologies, Boxbot, Dispatch, and Robby, to name a few.
 (Postmates previously partnered with Starship to pilot delivery robots.)
 The McKinsey Institute forecasts, in fact, that driverless rovers like Serve will make up 85 percent of last-mile deliveries by 2025.

-And that’s not to mention companies like Nuro, which teamed up with grocery giant Kroger for self-driving grocery deliveries in the U.S. this summer; Robomart, which recently announced plans to test its driverless grocery store on wheels; Udelv, which partnered with Farmstead grocery chains in Oklahoma City to transport perishables to customers’ doorsteps; and Ford, which is collaborating with Postmates to deliver items from Walmart stores in Miami-Dade County.
+And that’s not to mention companies like Nuro, which teamed up with grocery giant Kroger for self-driving grocery deliveries in the U.S. this summer; Robomart, which recently announced plans to test its driverless grocery store on wheels; Udelv, which partnered with Farmstead in the Bay Area to transport perishables to customers’ doorsteps; and Ford, which is collaborating with Postmates to deliver items from Walmart stores in Miami-Dade County.

 But Ali Kashani, Postmates’ vice president of robotics at Postmates, envisions Serve as more than just a delivery robot.
 It could one day deliver medication, patrol neighborhoods, and help to eliminate food waste, he told Wired in an interview.

 “Somehow, as a society, we are OK with the fact that we are moving a two-pound burrito with a two-ton car,” Kashani said.